ShiuLab/GO-term-enrichment/README.md

         result: .annotation_info.txt.parsed.txt file with pfam and Go descriptions

 ## Cluster enrichment
+NOTE: With pathway, GO, or cluster file, need to get rid of certain characters “, ‘, / for enrichment, specificially Test_Fisher.py to work
 1. get enrichment table with a cluster file

    Need: a cluster tab-delimited file which lists gene:cluster